 The texts initially made as a TV news program create a tabloid killing spree/gang war, unfolding before and shortly after the artists’ arrival in Switzerland for the opening of the first major international survey of Conceptual art, “Live In Your Head: When Attitudes Become Form,” curated by Harald Szeemann for Kunsthalle Bern in 1969.

+Double LP cover for the sludge band, the Melvins.
 The design was etched into a black aluminium leaf and effected by a pile of amplifiers during the band's performance at Blum and Poe, Los Angeles.
 The aluminium sheet was crumpled by the force of the sound itself and kicked by the band members during the performance.
 The result was scanned for an LP cover with the following track names: BRAIN, BLOOD, BLOOMS.

 Designed to test the limits of the french horn instrument, this score can be performed only by Giovanni Punto, Dennis Brain and Barry Tuckwell in its entirety.
 Since it requires two resurrections (Brain and Punto) Diaboliad stipulates a Satanic pact.
 The original score is printed with inkjet ash and each time it is touched, it smears, staining the hands of the reader black.